microsoft/uwp-experiences/README.md

 ### 3. Soundcloud

 Backdrop uses Soundcloud for it's music service and the API requires a client id, client secret, and redirect url.
-[Register a new SoundCloud app](http://soundcloud.com/you/apps/new) and paste the required informatin in Keys.cs
+[Register a new SoundCloud app](http://soundcloud.com/you/apps/new) and paste the required information in Keys.cs